 - Members of the online celebrity news community Oh No They Didn't! proudly call themselves "jackals" after being referred to as such by an online columnist.

-- In the same vein, the word Stan once used on the site as a derogatory term for overly-obsessed fans of any given subject has now been adopted by said fans and is even used as a verb ("Who do you/I stan for _____").
-This is mostly in female fanbases, popular shows, and mainstream american culture.
+- In the same vein, the word "Stan", once used on the site as a derogatory term for overly-obsessed fans of any given subject, has now been adopted by said fans (partially due to South Park) and is even used as a verb ("Who do you/I stan for _____").
+This is mostly in female fanbases, popular shows, and mainstream American culture.

 - Some Britney Spears fans who actually like her and support her accept being called a "Britard".

 - Lady Gaga calling her fans "Monsters" is a double subversion.
 They had this name before, but due to the more questionable things they have said and done (like all fan bases), they are called "Real Monsters" to those who really don't like or get them and how they deal.